schmidtniko/visual_marker_mapping/README.md

 `sudo apt-get install libceres-dev libsuitesparse-dev libopencv-dev`

+In Arch Linux, use:
+`pacman -S eigen opencv`
+Ceres is available as an AUR package called [ceres-solver](https://aur.archlinux.org/packages/ceres-solver/).

-the AprilTags is automatically pulled in as a git submodule.
+The AprilTags dependency is automatically pulled in as a git submodule.

 ## Building